Lala5th/Interferometry/README.md

 # Interferometry
-Some analysis code for correcting a Michelson interferometer
+Some analysis code for correcting a Michelson interferometer.
+Developed for the second year interferometry lab of the Imperial Physics degree